Thom polynomials relative to prescribed maps around the boundary: Determining correction terms II : Further types in dimensions m-le-n

-We also obtain its variant for the case where the boundary manifold may not be the $3$-sphere, with $\Z_{24}$ coefficients.
-Again, recall the following invariants.
-Let $V$ be a connected closed oriented $3$-manifold and $\iota \colon V \imm \R^4$ an immersion.
-In addition to the Hirzebruch defect, we use the following two invariants.
-Let $\mathfrak{s}$ denote the spin structure $\mathfrak{s}$ on $V$ induced by $\iota$. \begin{itemize} \item We consider the {\it $\mu$-invariant}
+Second, we discover a relationship among the signature defect and the following invariants.
+Let $V$ be a closed oriented $3$-manifold and $\iota \colon V \imm \R^4$ an immersion. \begin{itemize} \item We consider the {\it $\mu$-invariant}

-where $M$ is a spin null-cobordism of $(V, \mathfrak{s})$.
-This is independent of the choice of $M$. \item Takase constructed an oriented cobordism invariant\footnote{The sign of $\# \Sigma^2(f)$ is opposite to Takase's one.
-Indeed, the sign is adopted so that $\Tp(\Sigma^2)(p_i, 0) = +p_1$ in \cite[\S2.2]{Tak07a}.}\footnote{Takase's invariant is $-T(\iota)$.
-We adopt $T(\iota)$ just for compatibility to the case where $V = S^3$.}
+where $M$ is a spin null-cobordism of $V$ with respect to the spin structure obtained by restricting $\theta$ to the $2$-skeleton of $V$.
+This is independent of the choice of $M$. \item Takase constructed an oriented cobordism invariant\footnote{The sign of $\# \Sigma^2(f)$ is opposite to Takase's.
+Indeed, a coorientation of $\Sigma^2$ is chosen so that $\Tp(\Sigma^2)(p_i, 0) = +p_1$ in \cite[\S2.2]{Tak07a}.}\footnote{Takase's invariant is $-T(\iota)$.
+We adopt $T(\iota)$ just for compatibility to the other formulas.}